Kan4sS/Cyber-Analyst-Notes/README.md

 ### 📝 About the Notebook

 Welcome!
-This repository serves as my personal cyber analyst notebook—a centralized space to store and organize notes, practical guides, and key concepts related to cybersecurity.
+This repository serves as my personal cyber analyst notebook a centralized space to store and organize notes, practical guides, and key concepts related to cybersecurity.
 This isn't a comprehensive course, but rather a reflection of my learning journey, intended to be a quick-reference guide built from my own research and hands-on experience.

 The content is designed to be concise and easy to navigate, focusing on the core principles and techniques I've encountered in my studies and practice.